 String Operations

-A string is a sequence of characters that stores text, such as names, messages, or categories.
+A string is a sequence of characters used to store text — such as names, messages, or categories.

-In data analysis, you often use strings to clean data, combine pieces of text, or transform it into a useful format.
+In data analysis, strings are often used to clean, combine, or transform text into a usable format.

 Combining Strings